alexandrecuer/tf_works/BIOS/README.md

 Two classes have been implemented : PHPFina and BuildingZone, plus one external method named GoToTensor
 - PHPFina is used to sample the PHPFina hexa timeseries
 - GoToTensor permits to create a numpy array/tensor from the samples
-- BuildingZone stores the datasets and implements fitting and prediction using a basic multinear approach and/or a LSTM (Long Short term Memory) neural network
+- BuildingZone creates+stores the datasets and implements fitting and prediction using a basic multinear approach and/or a LSTM (Long Short term Memory) neural network

 Structure of a tensor is :
 - tensor[:,0] = outdoor temperature values (at the step)